JBossOutreachArchive/certificate-generator-front/README.md

 # Certificate’s Front End
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/4350ebc02efb4442ba256e66d2e4d66e)](https://www.codacy.com/app/JbossOutreach/certificate-generator-front?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=JbossOutreach/certificate-generator-front&amp;utm_campaign=Badge_Grade)

-Certificate Generator aims to automatically generate certificates based on the data provided using Comma separated value files and Microsoft Excel files as input files.
+Certificate Generator aims to automatically generate certificates based on the data provided using Comma separated value files or Microsoft Excel files as input files.

 ## Target Audience
-* _**Certificate Issuing Organizations:**_ The Certificate issuing organization will first have to register themselves for authorization.
-They can generate multiple certificates simply by selecting the template and giving the candidates details through files in the format of Comma separated value and Microsoft Excel.
+* _**Certificate-issuing-organisations:**_ The certificate-issuing-organisation will first have to register themselves for authorisation.
+They can generate multiple certificates simply by selecting the template and giving the candidates' details through files in the format of Comma separated value file or Microsoft Excel file.

-* _**Candidates Receiving the Certificates:**_  The candidate's dashboard will contain the URLs of all the certificates they have received.
+* _**Candidates receiving the certificates:**_  The candidate's dashboard will contain the URLs of all the certificates they have received.
 This will help them in maintaining all the certificates even if they have lost them locally.

 ## Development Stack
 * HTML.